Medical Reviewer

 • Nonsteroidal Anti-Inflammatory Drugs (NSAIDs): NSAIDs like ibuprofen or acetaminophen may be used to address physical discomfort, including muscle aches, joint pain, and headaches, often associated with Suboxone withdrawal.

-• Antiemetics: Antiemetic medications such as ondansetron (Zofran) may be administered to manage nausea and vomiting, which are common symptoms during Suboxone withdrawal.
-By targeting serotonin receptors in the brain, antiemetics help alleviate gastrointestinal distress and improve overall comfort.
+• Antiemetics: Antiemetic medications such as ondansetron (Zofran) may be administered to manage nausea and vomiting, common symptoms during Suboxone withdrawal.
+Antiemetics help alleviate gastrointestinal distress and improve overall comfort by targeting serotonin receptors in the brain.

 • Sleep aids: Certain medications, including sedative-hypnotics like zolpidem (Ambien) or trazodone (Desyrel), may be prescribed to promote sleep and alleviate insomnia, a prevalent symptom during Suboxone withdrawal.
-These medications aid in improving sleep quality and duration, facilitating the restoration of normal sleep patterns.
+These medications improve sleep quality and duration, restoring normal sleep patterns.

 Ready to get help for you or a loved one?
 Contact us